Birmingham's Civil Rights District is a National Monument

-Birmingham, Alabama, USA ----- In one of his final acts as president, Barack Obama signed a proclamation naming the Birmingham Civil Rights District a national monument.
+Birmingham, Ala. ----- In one of his final acts as president, Barack Obama signed a proclamation naming the Birmingham Civil Rights District a national monument.

 Birmingham was Ground Zero for the civil rights campaign in 1963, an era marked by attacks and jail cells on one side and non-violence and the resolute certainty of a better tomorrow on the other.
 The national monument designation is tribute to the struggles and sacrifices that made Birmingham matter in the course of American history.